-Terceira is the third largest island in the Azores archipelago, with an area of 402.2 km.
-Terceira is a volcanic island located in the middle of the north Atlantic Ocean 1,600 km West of Portugal and its population is 55,300 inhabitants.
-Its economy is mostly based on the raising of livestock, production of dairy-based products and, recently, tourism.
-Between 2010-2018 the tourism in Terceira has grown 230%, reaching in 2018 around 137,920 tourists.
-Angra do Heroísmo, the historical capital of the archipelago and part of Terceira, is classified as UNESCO World Heritage Site.
-Terceira has a subtropical climate with mild annual oscillations.
+Terceira is the third largest island in the Azores archipelago, with an area of 402.2 km2.
+Terceira is a volcanic island, located in the middle of the North Atlantic Ocean, 1,600 km West of Portugal, with a population of 55,300 inhabitants.
+Its economy is mostly based on livestock raising, production of dairybased products and, as of recently, tourism.
+Between 2010 and 2018, tourism in Terceira has skyrocketed by 230%, welcoming around 137,920 tourists in 2018.
+Angra do Heroísmo, the historical capital of the archipelago and a part of Terceira, has been labelled a UNESCO World Heritage Site.
+Terceira has a subtropical climate, with mild annual oscillations.

-Figure 1 - Terceira's location.
+Figure 1 - Terceira Island location.

-The Autonomous Region of the Azores has administrative and political autonomy, and as such is endowed with a series of political, legislative, and administrative powers of its own.
-Thus, in matters such as Energy, Climate, or Mobility, the Region is responsible for developing its strategy and plan taking into consideration the specificities of the Region itself.
-However, such plans are always in line with the main national targets and objectives, established both for renewable energies and for the reduction of GHG emissions.
+The Autonomous Region of the Azores has administrative and political autonomy and, as such, is endowed with a series of political, legislative, and administrative powers of its own.
+Thus, when it comes to matters such as Energy, Climate, or Mobility, the Region is responsible for developing its strategy and plans, taking into consideration the specificities of the Region itself.
+However, such plans must always be in line with the standard national and international targets and objectives, established both for renewable energy sources and for the reduction of GHG emissions.

-As foreseen in the Carbon Neutrality Roadmap for 2050 (RNC 2050) [8], the GHG reduction target for Portugal by 2050 was set between 85% and 90% compared to 2005, and the remaining percentage will be covered by Land
+As foreseen in the Carbon Neutrality Roadmap for 2050 (RNC 2050) [8], the GHG reduction target for Portugal by 2050 was set to between 85% and 90% compared to 2005, and the remaining percentage will be covered by Land

-Use, Land Use Change and Forestry, through carbon sequestration.
-The emission reduction pathway has been specified between 45% and 55% by 2030, and between 65% and 75% by 2040, compared to 2005.

-The decarbonisation targets defined by sector at a national level cannot be easily transposed to the Azores since their GHG emission profiles are very distinct.
-For example, and according to the following figure, unlike the mainland, in the Azores, there is a more evident predominance in the agricultural sector and a near absence in the industrial processes and products use sector.
+Use, Land Use Change and Forestry (LULUCF), through carbon sequestration.
+The path to reducing emissions has been settled on somewhere between 45% and 55%, by 2030, and between 65% and 75% by 2040, compared to 2005.
+The decarbonisation targets defined by each sector, at a national level, cannot be easily transposed to the Azores, since their GHG emission profiles are very distinct.
+For example, and according to the figure below, unlike the mainland, in the Azores, there seems to be a more evident predominance in the agricultural sector, and a near absence in the industrial process and product use sector.

-Figure 2- Comparison between the Emissions Profile in the Azores and the National Total in 2019.
+Figure 2 - Comparison between the Emissions Profile in the Azores and the National Total of 2020.